jeffThompson/PhysicalComputing/Week03_Buttons/Demos/00-SingleButton.md

 ***

 ### CHALLENGES
-1. Can you make the LED blink in a pattern when the button is pressed?
+1. Can you make the LED blink in a pattern while the button is pressed, then turn off when it's released?